jettro/semi-website/_documentation/weaviate/current/query-data/where-filter.md

 og-img: documentation.jpg
 ---

-# Filter Guide
+# Where filter

 {% include badges.html %}

 You can directly query the Weaviate smart graph.
-Finding concepts in the smart graph based on the Contextionary can be done through [exploring](explore-filter.html).
+Finding concepts in the smart graph based on the Contextionary can be done through [exploring](explore.html).

-_Note: You can mix [explore](explore-filter.html) functions with regular query functions._
+_Note: You can mix [explore](explore.html) functions with regular query functions._

 ## Index